Last update 2121.01.18

 Forex spread indicators

 The spread indicator is typically displayed as a curve on a graph to show the direction of the spread as it relates to bid and ask price.
-This helps visualise the spread in the forex pair over time, with the most liquid pairs having tighter spreads and the more exotic pairs having wider spreads.
+This helps visualize the spread in the forex pair over time, with the most liquid pairs having tighter spreads and the more exotic pairs having wider spreads.

 However, breaking news or unexpected economic data can be difficult to prepare for.

-There will also be a lower spread for currency pairs traded in high volumes, such as the major pairs containing the USD.
+There will also be a lower spread for currency pairs traded in high volumes, such as the major pairs containing the USD 💵.
 These pairs have higher liquidity but can still be at risk of widening spreads if there is economic volatility.

-During the major market trading sessions, like London, New York and Sydney sessions, there are likely to be lower spreads.
+During the major market trading sessions, like London, New York, and Sydney sessions, there are likely to be lower spreads.
 In particular, when there is an overlap, such as when the London session is ending and the New York session is beginning, the spread can be narrower still.
 The spread is also influenced by the general supply and demand of currencies – if there is a high demand for the euro, the value will increase.

 Spread and margin in forex